Volatyl/code_challenge_toy/README.md

 ## Buy me a coffee

-If you like the project, feel free to buy me a drink mPesa Number 0705790997
+If you like the project, feel free to buy me a drink. mPesa Number 0705790997